Hierarchical Graph Representations in Digital Pathology: Results

 \section{Results}

-In this section, we comprehensively evaluate the proposed methodology for breast cancer subtyping.
-First, we introduce several state-of-the-art $\cnn$ and $\gnn$ baselines and their implementation strategies.
-Second, we perform ablation studies on BRACS dataset to examine the impact of various components in the proposed methodology.
-Third, we evaluate the classification performance of our methodology and compare with the stated baselines on BRACS and BACH datasets for different classification settings.
-Finally, we propose a human comparison by analyzing the performance of $\hact$-Net against three independent expert-pathologists.
+In this section, we comparatively evaluate the proposed methods for breast cancer subtyping.
+First, we introduce state-of-the-art $\cnn$ and $\gnn$ baselines and their implementation strategies.
+Second, we conduct ablation studies on BRACS dataset to examine the impact of various components of our proposed framework.
+Third, we evaluate the classification performance of our method, comparatively with the given baselines, on BRACS and BACH datasets for different classification settings.
+Finally, we include a comparison with gold-standard, by analyzing the performance of $\hact$-Net against three independent expert-pathologists.